-Form 1098, Mortgage Interest Statement: Report the receipt from any individual of \$600 or more of mortgage interest and points in the course of the REIT's trade or business.
+Form 1098, Mortgage Interest Statement: Report the receipt from any individual of \$600 or more of mortgage interest (including points) in the course of the REIT's trade or business and reimbursements of overpaid interest.

 Form 1099-A: Report acquisitions and abandonments of secured property.